 Hardening off your transplants is the important final step before planting your seedlings in the garden.
 For the last 6 to 8 weeks your seedlings have been growing in near perfect growing conditions.
-If you have done your job right your seedlings have been receiving plenty of water, light and nutrition.
+If you have done your job right your seedlings have been receiving plenty of water, light, and nutrition.
 They have also been growing indoors with very moderate temperatures and no wind.
 All of this leads to very healthy starts but they are also a little pampered and tender.

-The process of hardening off your transplants, slowly prepares your new plants for the harsher conditions out in the garden.
+The process of hardening off your transplants slowly prepares your new plants for the harsher conditions out in the garden.
 Skip this step and you risk causing a shock to your plants from which they may never really recover.
 Hardening off your seedlings is accomplished by slowly exposing your seedlings to the conditions out in the garden.

 When to start hardening off your transplants

 Start hardening off your transplants at least a week to ten days before you intend to plant them in the garden.
-For the first 2 or 3 days bring your seedlings out side for only a few hours, at the most 4 hours.
+For the first 2 or 3 days bring your seedlings outside for only a few hours, at the most 4 hours.
 If you are hardening off your seedlings in the cool spring then these first few days could be directly in the garden.
-If you are hardening off your seedlings in the hot summer or fall you may want to make those first few days under a shady tree so the plants can first get use to the heat with protection.
+If you are hardening off your seedlings in the hot summer or fall you may want to make those first few days under a shady tree so the plants can first get used to the heat with protection.

 As the days go on continue hardening off your seedlings by increasing The amount of time they spend outside each day by a couple of hours per day.
-If you are hardening off your seedlings in the early spring be sure that some of the time spent outside also includes time at night so your plants can adjust to the cold night time temperatures as well.
+If you are hardening off your seedlings in the early spring be sure that some of the time spent outside also includes time at night so your plants can adjust to the cold nighttime temperatures as well.

 How long should you harden your transplants